NeKoRoSYS/NeKoRoSHELL/README.md

 In the near future, I plan to expand upon what makes NeKoRoSHELL, well, "NeKoRoSHELL."
 The following plans MAY or MAY NOT happen, so do take it with a grain of salt:
 - **NeKoRoSHELL Headless**: A plug-and-play fork of NeKoRoSHELL that lets you integrate the config files and scripts to any wayland-based window manager/compositor.
-- **NeKoRoSHELL DLux (2.0)**: A reimagining of NeKoRoSHELL that uses Quickshell instead of waybar, SwayNC, rofi, and other packages; in an effort to unify everything.
-This will effectively rebrand this project as "NeKoRoSHELL Legacy."
+- **NeKoRoSHELL DLux (2.0)**: A reimagining of NeKoRoSHELL that uses Quickshell instead of waybar, SwayNC, rofi, and other packages in an effort to unify everything into a seamless experience.
+The release of DLux will effectively rebrand this project as "NeKoRoSHELL Legacy."
 <br>

 ## Dependencies